-Qimmah Russo Shows Off Rock Hard Abs And Chiseled Physique As She Urges Fans To Get Outside And Sweat
+Qimmah Russo Shows Off Rock-Hard Abs And Chiseled Physique As She Urges Fans To Get Outside And Sweat

 “Beautiful ball of energy,” a fourth person wrote, also using a variety of emoji to further enhance their comment.

 Many of her supporters also decided to use emoji rather than words in order to convey how they felt.
-By far, the most popular were the fire, heart, and heart-eyes ones. however, considering the content of Qimmah’s post, the muscly arm was also in regular use as well.
+By far, the most popular were the fire, heart, and heart-eyes.
+However, considering the content of Qimmah’s post, the muscly arm was also in regular use.

 Qimmah likes to show off her amazing physique in a variety of different ways on her official social media account.
-As previously reported by The Inquisitr, yesterday she opted to wear a micro-mini that helped to highlight just how much the fitness guru works out.
+As previously reported yesterday by The Inquisitr, she wore a micro-mini that helped highlight just how much she works out.